spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

 :::warning

 Before proceeding with installation, check the maximum EFI size that your Edge host is able to boot and compare it against the installer ISO and provider image.
-Once you enroll the keys, you will no longer be able to check the limit of your hardware.
-For more information, refer to
-[Check EFI Size and Edge Host Boot Limit](../edgeforge/check-efi-limit.md).
+With secure boot enabled and keys enrolled, you won't be able to boot from the EFI size checking ISO unless you disable secure boot or clear the keys.
+For more information, refer to [Check EFI Size and Edge Host Boot Limit](../edgeforge/check-efi-limit.md).

 :::